sanju-a/bird-bgp-ospf/README.md

         10.10.10.10
         20.20.20.20

-2-> Update the vip and networks in group_vars/birds.
+2-> Update the bird_network_proto, vip and networks in group_vars/birds.
 The networks are the networks that you want the static route to be configured by bird on the servers and update the routing tables.

 3-> Run the setup.sh script